A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion Irradiation: RESULTS AND DISCUSSION

 When $S_e$ further increases to 26.05~keV/nm, the track size increases rapidly to approximately 6~nm in diameter.
 In this regime, the track core becomes fully amorphous, exhibiting no recognizable structural motifs.
 Compared with the case at $S_e = 22.16$~keV/nm, fluctuations along the ion penetration direction are strongly suppressed, indicating the formation of a continuous amorphous core and a stable core--shell structure.
 At $S_e = 36.24$~keV/nm, the track size increases further, with the track diameter reaching approximately 8~nm, while the core--shell morphology remains evident.
 Interestingly, the thickness of the surrounding $\gamma$-phase shell does not increase with increasing track size and saturates at about 1~nm.

-To validate our simulation results, we compared the predicted track diameters with experimental measurements reported in Refs.~\cite{xu_thermal_2025,ai_radiation_2019}, as shown in Fig.~\ref{fig_track_diameter_comparison}.
+To validate our simulation results, we compared the predicted track diameters with experimental measurements reported in Refs.~\onlinecite{xu_thermal_2025,ai_radiation_2019}, as shown in Fig.~\ref{fig_track_diameter_comparison}.
 The figure includes simulation results for nine different values of $S_e$, with each case repeated three times to reduce statistical fluctuations in the MD simulations.
-All simulated transverse cross-sectional views, along with the corresponding measured track diameters, are presented in Fig.~S3 and Fig.~S4.
+All simulated transverse cross-sectional views, along with the corresponding measured track diameters, are presented in Fig.~S13 and Fig.~S14.
 The simulated track diameter increases rapidly once $S_e$ exceeds a threshold of approximately 17~keV/nm, whereas the growth rate decreases markedly when $S_e$ exceeds 30~keV/nm.
-At even higher $S_e$, the monotonic dependence of the simulated track size on $S_e$ becomes less evident, which we attribute to subtle differences in the electronic cascade kinetics induced by ions of different energies and species.
-The excellent agreement between simulation and experiment across a wide range of $S_e$ demonstrates the reliability of our NEP model.
-Besides, the total computational throughput for these results exceeds $1.2\times10^{13}$ atom-steps.
-Achieving the same throughput with tabGAP would require more than 69 days on eight CPU nodes, each equipped with two 24-core Intel Xeon Gold 6240R processors, whereas the computational time for NEP is estimated to be less than three days on a GPU cluster with four NVIDIA GeForce RTX~4090 GPUs.
-These results further highlight the suitability of NEP for high-throughput, large-scale MD simulations.
+At even higher $S_e$, the monotonic dependence of the simulated track size on $S_e$ becomes less evident, which we attribute to the velocity effect on the radial energy deposition profile.
+As shown in Fig.~S15, although the $S_e$ of 1000~MeV Ta ions (39.26~keV/nm) is slightly higher than that of 200~MeV Ta ions (36.24~keV/nm), the higher velocity of the 1000~MeV ions leads to a broader spatial distribution of the deposited energy, resulting in a lower energy density near the track center and consequently a comparable track size.
+Similarly, 1000~MeV Au ions have a notably higher $S_e$ (42.92~keV/nm) than 200~MeV Ta ions, yet their radial energy deposition densities near the track center are nearly identical, which explains why the two cases yield similar track diameters.
+In general, the excellent agreement between simulation and experiment across a wide range of $S_e$ demonstrates the reliability of our NEP model.

+In addition to accuracy, the computational cost of such a systematic study is also worth noting.
+The total computational workload for the ion-track simulations presented in this work exceeds $1.2\times10^{13}$ atom-steps.
+Based on our benchmarks, a four-GPU RTX~4090 workstation running four independent simulations concurrently can deliver an aggregate throughput of roughly $4\times10^7$ atom-steps per second, enabling this entire workload to be completed in approximately 3.5~days on a consumer-grade platform.
+This demonstrates that, with NEP natively deployed within GPUMD, large-scale and high-throughput MD studies become readily feasible even without dedicated high-performance computing resources.